How To Put Together an Annual Family Budget - Baby Chick

 4. Project Your Income

 Determining your income can be a bit tricky, but you have to be careful only to calculate what you for sure can earn.
-If you are paid commissions or self-employment income, you will need to decide on an average to use.
+If you are paid commissions or self-employment income, you must decide on an average to use.
 Figure out how much income you anticipate to earn or make this coming year.
 It can include all income from these sources:

 • Salary and wages